sous-chefs/sc-mongodb/README.md

 ### Mongodb Configuration

-Basically all settings defined in the Configuration File Options documentation page can be added to the `mongodb[:config][:<setting>]` attribute: http://docs.mongodb.org/manual/reference/configuration-options/
+Basically all settings defined in the Configuration File Options documentation page can be added to the `node['mongodb']['config'][<setting>]` attribute: http://docs.mongodb.org/manual/reference/configuration-options/

 * `node['mongodb']['config']['dbpath']` - Location for mongodb data directory, defaults to "/var/lib/mongodb"
 * `node['mongodb']['config']['logpath]` - Path for the logfiles, default is "/var/log/mongodb/mongodb.log"